This guide provides an overview of the Netherlands’ economy, including the country’s primary imports and exports.

-Interesting Facts About The Netherlands
+Interesting Facts About the Netherlands

-- About 80% of the world’s flower bulbs originate from the Netherlands
+- About 80% of the world’s flower bulbs originate from the Netherlands.

-- The country is the most densely populated in Europe with 17 million people squeezed into 41,500 square kilometers
+- The country is the most densely populated in Europe with 17 million people squeezed into 41,500 square kilometers.

-- There are estimated to be more bicycles in the country than people
+- There are estimated to be more bicycles in the country than people.

-- About 60% of the land is dedicated to agriculture and horticulture
+- About 60% of the land is dedicated to agriculture and horticulture.

 Interested in Trading Commodities?

+Interested in trading iron ore, petroleum, and other important commodities from the Netherlands?
 Start your research with reviews of these regulated brokers available in .

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.